 The key to knowing which technique is right for you is getting the right diagnosis.
 Once you have a good idea of where all this anger is coming from, you can make a targeted plan to solve your issues.
 It is completely normal to feel angry at times.
-It creates an issue however when you begin to hurt yourself or other people on a regular basis.
+However, it creates an issue when you begin to hurt yourself or other people regularly.
 This is where a therapist can step in and give you the right steps to take toward recovery.

 Frequent Angry Outbursts

-Some people that have anger issues report frequent and inappropriate outbursts.
+Some people that have issues related to anger report frequent and inappropriate outbursts.
 It doesn't normally take very much to trigger this, but the result is often detrimental.

 Angry outbursts aren't fun for anyone.
 It makes your friends and family members uncomfortable and is likely an awkward situation for you as well.
-Reducing the frequency and the intensity of these outsburts has benefits to you personally, socially and relationally.
+Reducing the frequency and the intensity of these outbursts benefits you personally, socially, and relationally.
 Unfortunately, this is often easier said than done.

-For many people that live with anger issues, it is the only way they have learned to deal with their anxiety and frustration.
-By the time the realization comes around that it's a problem, it might be too late.
+Many people who live with issues related to anger are the only way they have learned to deal with their anxiety and frustration.
+Unfortunately, by the time the realization comes around that it's a problem, it might be too late.
 Once a habit is ingrained within the way you handle your problems, it can be hard to break.
 Therefore, the guidance of a professional is a great option.

 A professional will have thousands of hours of training working with people with similar issues.
 They will have an advanced understanding of the issue and experience fixing it.
 Eliminating frequent angry outbursts is a job that many professionals are equipped to handle.
 Using a professional therapist ensures your battle against rage has a guide and confidant.
-You will feel supported and confident that you can handle your issues in a way that is healthy and comfortable.
+You will feel supported and confident that you can handle your issues healthily and comfortably.